ayubmalik/houseprices/README.md

 Uses scala, akka, elasticsearch, akka-http microservice

 # Overview
 There are two parts to the app.
-An Elasticsearch base API for searching and a _separate_ web application that consumes the API.A
+An Elasticsearch base API for searching and a _separate_ web application that consumes the API